ToC

 Writing a CV as a student can be overwhelming — after all, it’s probably your first ever CV.
-To get help writing your CV, take a look at these 6 examples of student CVs, CV summary examples for students, and CV writing help for students

-1. Fill-in student CV template (copy-and-paste)
+Free student CV template

 Copy and paste this blank fill-in CV template for students into your word processor (for example, Google Docs) or download it for Word.
 Then, replace the templated information with your own details as you go down the page: